 Schools flourish where there is strong faculty voice, collaboration, and professional learning.
 ILA school faculty teach small classes, work in teaching teams to collaborate on instruction and assessment, and meet weekly as a whole staff to learn together, celebrate success, discuss school matters and participate in consensus decision-making.
 ILA schools are designed to support educators’ personal and professional well-being, family livelihood and sustained careers in education.

-Charter schools are a free public good that provide options for public schooling.
+Small, neighborhood schools created in partnership with Districts and communities, are a free public good that provide options for public schooling.
 ILA schools restore to the public domain the quality, rigorous and tailored education that students traditionally receive in private schools while maintaining a commitment to the inclusion of all students and all learning needs, and to a free public education.

 ILA Schools teach students to develop the following habits of mind and heart; they are the core values and outcomes of an integrative education and the characteristics of an integrated, self-led and self-actualized human being.